othermod/PSPi-1000-Version-4/README.md

 **Option 1 - Installation Instructions Using Image**

-Download the read-to-use image from Google Drive: http://bit.ly/2pF0u2n
+Download the ready-to-use image from Google Drive: http://bit.ly/2pF0u2n

 Extract the image and use imaging software (such as Win32DiskImager or Etcher) to image your SD card